 Malware, a contraction for "malicious software," is intrusive software that is designed to cause damage to data and computer systems or to gain unauthorized access to a network.
 Viruses and ransomware are both types of malware.
 Other forms of malware include Trojans, spyware, adware, rootkits, worms, and keyloggers.
 The term virus is used less often today; most use the generic term malware instead.

-A virus is a type of malware that multiplies by inserting a copy of itself into another program, becoming part of that program.
+A virus is a type of malware that self-replicates by inserting its code into other software programs.
 It spreads from one computer to another, leaving a path of destruction as it propagates.
 Viruses can range in severity from causing mildly disturbing effects to severely damaging data or software.
 Since viruses are designed to disrupt a system's ability to operate, they can cause significant operational issues and data loss.

 Ransomware, while also being a malware, is different: It encrypts the victim's data and a hacker demands the victim pay a ransom.
 Only once the ransom is paid will the hacker sends a decryption key to restore access to the victim's data.
 The ransom can range from a few hundred dollars to millions of dollars.
 Typically, payment is demanded in the form of a cryptocurrency, such as bitcoins.
 The demand often involves a deadline, after which time the ransom might increase or the data will be deleted.
 In some cases, a decryption key is not sent even after payment of the ransom.